Barefoot Holistics | Reflexology in Albany WA

 United States, circa 1930s

 What we know as reflexology today was pioneerd by the late physiotherapist Eunice Ingham, and her nephew Dwight Byers.
-Called the Ingham Method, Eunice developed the foot maps and techniques that are still in use today.
+Called the Ingham Method, through years of hands-on practice, Eunice developed zone theory into detailed foot maps and techniques that are still in use today.

 Footprints